 |This file can be downloaded from Keycloak downloads.|

-The 'keycloak-4.0.0.Beta1.[zip|tar.gz]' file is the server only distribution.
-It contains nothing other than the scripts and binaries to run the Keycloak server.
+The keycloak-6.0.1.[zip|tar.gz] file is the server-only distribution.
+It contains only the scripts and binaries to run the Keycloak server.

 To boot the Keycloak server, go to the

 You can only create an initial admin user on the Welcome Page if you connect using

-Type the username and password you created on the Welcome page.
-The Keycloak Admin Console page opens.Admin Console
+Type the username and password you created on the Welcome page to open the Keycloak Admin Console.Admin Console

 To create a new realm, complete the following steps:

-Master, click Add Realm.
-If you are logged in to the master realm this dropdown menu lists all the realms created.
-The Add Realm page opens.Add Realm Menu
+From the Master drop-down menu, click Add Realm.
+When you are logged in to the master realm this drop-down menu lists all existing realms.

 demo.
-You can switch between managing the
+Switch between managing the

 To create a new user in the